Project Simulation Service

 # returns

-# dict_keys(['solar_only', 'solar_storage', 'solar_storage_waterfall', 'optimizer_outputs'])
+# dict_keys(['solar_only', 'solar_storage', 'solar_storage_waterfall', 'optimizer_outputs', 'market_awards'])

+In this schema, the "solar_storage" dictionary contains power flow data useful for understanding asset operation whereas the time series in "market_awards" and "optimizer" are useful for accurate revenue calculation.
 Below the top level, most of the results are time series that can be converted into pandas DataFrames for in-depth analysis, plotting and easy export.
 Continuing the example above:

 import pandas as pd